 You can then explore the C18th houses, go inside the ethnographic museum and take in some music by local musicians.

 There is also an unexpected church that just looks like a blue house from the outside.
-Go into it and you will be surprised as to what you find – the gold ornate icons representative of the Bulgarian church, which were clearly hidden away under communist rule.
+Go into it and you will be surprised as to what you find – the gold ornate icons representative of the Bulgarian church.
+Which was clearly hidden away under communist rule.